Labour force participation ticks down

 There are several causes for that drop.
-An August 2015 analysis by the President’s Council of Economic Advisers suggests that about half of the drop comes from structural, demographic factors: the baby boomers, an immensely large cohort of Americans, are getting older and starting to retire.
+An analysis in August by the President’s Council of Economic Advisers suggests that about half of the drop comes from structural, demographic factors: the baby boomers, an immensely large cohort of Americans, are getting older and starting to retire.

 The Council of Economic Advisers found that the other half of the drop in labour-force participation came from cyclical factors tied to the Great Recession.
 In addition to the normal falloff in participation seen in other recessions, the depth and severity of the Great Recession pushed millions of Americans to the sidelines, discouraging them from even looking for work.

-Over the last couple years, the labour-force participation rate has mostly held steady, possibly indicating a tightening labour market as people who were previously discouraged from looking for work move back into the labour market.
+In recent months, the labour-force participation rate has mostly ticked up or held steady, possibly indicating a tightening labour market as people who were previously discouraged from looking for work move back into the labour market.

-According to the April jobs report, labour force participation ticked down slightly to 62.9% from 63.0% in March.
+According to the November jobs report, the labour force participation rate ticked down to 62.7% from 62.8% in October.

-NOW WATCH: 15 things you didn’t know your iPhone headphones could do
+NOW WATCH: The 3 worst things you do when you wash your face — according to a dermatologist

 Business Insider Emails & Alerts